for-giobbe/BASE/tutorial_2.md

 ---

-In this tutorial we will compare two nested models through a Likelihood Ratio Test (LRT from now on): the general model allows a single omega value across all the branch of our phylogeny while the alternative model allows a specific clade to have a different omega value, for each OG; subsequently we will extract omega - along with other metrics - for our clade of interest.
+In this tutorial we will compare two nested models through a Likelihood Ratio Test (LRT from now on): the general model allows a single omega value across all the branches of our phylogeny while the alternative model allows a specific clade to have a different omega value from the rest of the phylogeny, for each OG; subsequently we will extract omega - along with other metrics - for our clade of interest.
 This analysis will focus only on [OGs of ubiquitus genes](https://github.com/for-giobbe/BASE/tree/master/example/_ubiquitous_OGs), in which a single-copy gene is present for each species.
 After moving to the [toy-dataset folder](https://github.com/for-giobbe/BASE/tree/master/example) we can quickly revise what's needed to start our analysis: